MPMG-DCC-UFMG/C01/src/entry_probing/README.md

 #### ResponseData
 A general wrapper for responses from any source.
 Contains the headers, HTTP status code and text content of a response.
-Has methods to create an instance out of a `requests.models.Response` instance as well as a `pyppeteer.network_manager.Response` instance.
+Has class methods to create an instance out of a `requests.models.Response` instance as well as a `pyppeteer.network_manager.Response` instance.
 If a response is detected to have a binary type, the text content is set to an empty string.